 OCEAN CITY DEVELOPMENT CORPORATION

-Ocean City Development Corporation, (hereinafter referred to as “OCDC”), having been organized under the laws of the State of Maryland as a non‑profit, non‑stock Corporation for the purposes of formulating and administering plans and programs to address community development problems in Downtown Ocean City, Maryland, has adopted these amended By-Laws to provide for the government of the Corporation.
-These amended By‑laws shall remain in effect until otherwise amended.
+Ocean City Development Corporation, (hereinafter referred to as “OCDC”), having been organized under the laws of the State of Maryland as a non-profit, non-stock Corporation for the purposes of formulating and administering plans and programs to address community development problems in Downtown Ocean City, Maryland, has adopted these amended and restated By-Laws to provide for the government of the Corporation.
+These amended and restated By-laws shall remain in effect until otherwise amended.

 SECTION 1.
 General Membership.
 There is one class of General Membership within the OCDC.
 Application for general membership to the OCDC must be approved by the Board of Directors of the OCDC.
 General membership is open to any resident of Ocean City, Maryland and any person or entity having an interest in economic or community development in Ocean City.

 SECTION 2.
 Annual Meeting.
 The annual meeting of the members of the Corporation shall be held on a day duly designated by the Board of Directors in the last quarter of the fiscal year in each year as the Board of Directors of the Corporation shall designate in writing, and such annual meeting shall be held at the principal office of the Corporation, unless the notice thereof designates some other place for the purpose of electing directors to succeed those whose terms shall have expired as of the date of such annual meeting, and for the transaction of such other corporate business as may come before the meeting.